syntest-framework/syntest-framework/README.md

 ### NPM

-The simplest way to use syntest-core is by installing the npm package.
+The simplest way to use syntest-framework is by installing the npm package.

 ```bash
 $ npm install @syntest/search